tuna/thuthesis/README.md

 This package establishes a simple and easy-to-use LaTeX template for Tsinghua dissertations, including general undergraduate research papers, masters theses, doctoral dissertations, and postdoctoral reports.
 An English translation of this README follows the Chinese below.

 **This template is subject to frequent changes.
 Please make sure you have read the usage documentation and example code completely and carefully before using and asking questions.**

+Any use of ThuThesis in violation of [The LaTeX project public license v1.3c](https://www.latex-project.org/lppl/lppl-1-3c/) will be recorded in the [Hall of Shame](https://github.com/tuna/thuthesis/issues/754).

 ## Downloads